wp-plugins/eg-attachments/readme.txt

 Then you can go to menu **Settings / EG-Attachments** to set plugin parameters

-This plugin was tested on WordPress 2.9.x, and up to 3.2 Beta 2.
+This plugin was tested on WordPress 3.0.x, and up to 3.3 pre-alpha version (3.3-aortic-dissection).

 = Usage =